 It has been observed that the compressive (crushing) strength of concrete is influenced by a huge number of factors.

 i.
 Type of Cement:

-The composition, quality and ‘age‘ of the material which is used in the manufacture of cements that have been stored for the considerable time make concretes of lower strength.
+The composition, quality and ‘age‘ of the material which is used in the manufacture of cement that have been stored for the considerable time make concrete of lower strength.

 ii.Nature of Aggregates.